7 Important Reasons to Stock White Flour

 Can you freeze flour?

 Yes, you can freeze flour.
-Store it in an airtight container and keep it in the freezer for up to six months.
+Store it in an airtight container in the freezer for up to six months.

 What is the shelf life of flour?

 The shelf life of flour depends on how it’s stored.
-Flour kept in a cool, dark place will last for six to eight months.
-If stored in a warm, humid place, it will only last for one to two months.
+Flour kept in a cool, dark place will last for six to eight months, while if stored in a warm, humid place, it will only last one to two months.

 Final Word

 As you can see, there are many reasons to stock white flour.
-So, if you’re looking for a reason to add it to your pantry, just think about all of the delicious things you can make with it.
+This post lists just a few of my favorites.
+There are many more you can explore in my recipe archive above.
+So, if you want to add it to your pantry, consider all the delicious things you can make.
 May God Bless this world, Linda

 Similar Posts